Want a PinG WA workshop in your community? Please read the below information and complete the workshop request form.

 Workshop format- Content and format of workshops is set to ensure quality and continuity of training.
 Workshops run for 6 hours and we recommend timing of 9am to 3pm- changes to this timing may incur additional expense.

 PinG WA will continue to advocate for access to high quality, accessible, industry specific, business skills training and PD on behalf of farmers in WA.

 Information about hosting a PinG WA workshop

 PinG WA organises the facilitator, workshop materials, undertakes all registrations and payment (online via our website), provides a pdf marketing flyer and online marketing support via social media and our ‘In the Loop’ eNews.
-But it really helps the workshop run smoother if we have a local contact/host on ground to coordinate a few things (this can be an individual, CRC, grower group or other community group).
+However, it really helps the workshop run smoother if we have a local contact/host on ground to coordinate (this can be an individual, Community Resource Centre, grower group or other community group).
 We ask for assistance with:

-Booking and liaising with a suitable a local venue
+Booking and liaising with a suitable local venue

 - Has a data projector, screen (or smart TV) and whiteboard

 - Is available from 8am – 4pm on the day of the workshop